PROGRAM RUNS THURSDAY JANUARY 11TH TO THURSDAY MARCH 21.

-Young Agrarians presents the Business Bootcamp for New Farmers!
+Young Agrarians presents the Business Bootcamp for new farmers!
 This online, community-based program will give you the space and skills to write a stellar business plan for the farm of your dreams.

 The Business Bootcamp will cover everything from writing a mission statement to creating a financial plan to defining a marketing strategy.
 In this program you will have the opportunity to:

-- Write a farm business plan
+- Delve into the parts of a good farm business plan

 - Get to know others in farm start-up